 Start with a pint glass filled with ice and limes.
 Muddle and add the Blood Orange Vodka and Luxardo Cherry Liquor.
 Shake, shake, shake!
 Strain in chilled martini glass.
 Drop edible hibiscus flower into bottom of glass and drizzle hibiscus nectar.
 Serve straight up in chilled martini glass.

 Tea Zone and Camellia Lounge

-A Camilla Tea Lounge bartender tells it like it is: "I don’t think there’s a woman alive who would say no to this drink.
-It’s fruity and floral without being overpowering.
-It will get you in the mood for love."
+A Camilla Tea Lounge bartender tells it like it is: "I don’t think there’s a person alive who would say no to this drink.
+It’s fruity and floral without being overpowering."

 Be My #1 Fun